ietf-wg-cellar/matroska-specification/index.md

 Bit 0 is the most significant bit.

-Frames using references should be stored in "coding order".
+Frames using references SHOULD be stored in "coding order".
 That means the references first and then the frames referencing them.
-A consequence is that timecodes may not be consecutive.
-But a frame with a past timecode must reference a frame already known, otherwise it's considered bad/void.
+A consequence is that timecodes MAY NOT be consecutive.
+But a frame with a past timecode MUST reference a frame already known, otherwise it's considered bad/void.

 There can be many Blocks in a BlockGroup provided they all have the same timecode.
 It is used with different parts of a frame with different priorities.